digimakergo/dmdemo/README.md

 #### Override rule

-First you need to define a template override rule under [configs/template_override.yaml](https://github.com/digimakergo/dmdemo/blob/master/configs/template_override.yaml) (or template_override-<site>.yaml), then you can do the templating in that template file.
+First you need to define a template override rule under [configs/template_override.yaml](https://github.com/digimakergo/dmdemo/blob/master/configs/template_override.yaml) (and template_override-dmdemo.yaml), then you can do the templating in that template file.

 Example:
 - [Display a folder](https://github.com/digimakergo/dmdemo/tree/master/web/templates/demo/folder/full.html)